8go/matrix-commander/README.md

                         Set a custom access token for use by certain actions.
                         It is an optional argument.
 By default --access-token is ignored and not used.
-It is used only by the --delete-mxc, --delete-mxc-before and --rest actions.
+It is used only by the --delete-mxc, --delete-mxc-before, and --rest actions.
   --version             Print version information.
 After printing version
                         information program will continue to run.
 This is useful for having version number in the log files.

-You are running version 2.33.1 2022-06-08.
+You are running version 2.34.0 2022-06-08.
 Enjoy, star on Github and contribute by submitting a Pull Request.
 ```